carlmanaster/datastripes/README.md

 Future plans for this code base include:
  - support for binary data
- - hover to provide more information
+ - support for date/time data

 # Requirements